mohd-afeef-badri/psd/joss/paper.md

 # `PSD` Features and Architecture

 `PSD` provides a comprehensive suite of physics modules addressing diverse computational mechanics applications around earthquake simulations.
-It includes dedicated modules for linear elasticity, elastodynamics, fracture mechanics, soil dynamics, and elasto-plasticity, making it suitable for applications ranging from static structural analysis to dynamic earthquake simulation and material damage assessment.
+It includes dedicated modules for linear elasticity, elastodynamics, fracture mechanics, soildynamics [^soildynamics], and elasto-plasticity, making it suitable for applications ranging from static structural analysis to dynamic earthquake simulation and material damage assessment.
 The `Mfront` interface significantly enhances this versatility by enabling users to implement custom non-linear material models that can be integrated into any of these physics modules, extending `PSD`'s applicability beyond the built-in constitutive laws.

 `PSD` adopts a layered architecture that separates mathematical formulation from computational implementation while maintaining high performance through strategic integration with `FreeFEM` for finite element discretization, `PETSc` for scalable linear algebra, and `Mfront` for sophisticated material modeling. `PSD` follows a code generation approach where users specify problem configurations through command-line options, and the software automatically generates optimized code tailored to specific physics, dimensionality, and boundary conditions.
 This design enables computational efficiency while preserving flexibility for diverse solid mechanics applications across the available physics modules.

 The parallel computing architecture in `PSD` employs domain decomposition strategies which enable distribute memory parallelization which are optimized for large-scale FEM simulation [@dolean2015introduction]. `PSD` has demonstrated scalability up to 24,000 cores and capability for handling problems with over 5 billion unknowns for earthquakes.
 The integration with the `top-ii-vol` meshing tool provides efficient on the fly mesh generation and partitioning specifically designed for earthquake simulation geometries, eliminating traditional bottlenecks associated with sequential meshing approaches.

 Each of `PSD` 's module undergoes comprehensive validation and verification testing to ensure numerical accuracy and reliability across its diverse physics modules.
 The validation framework includes cross-comparison with established numerical codes, comparison with experimental results, and verification against manufactured analytical solutions.
 Some of the validation results covering all physics modules are documented and publicly available at [https://mohd-afeef-badri.github.io/psd/validation](https://mohd-afeef-badri.github.io/psd/validation), providing users with confidence in the `PSD`'s accuracy for their specific applications.

+[^soildynamics]: The *soildynamics* module builds upon the elastodynamics module by incorporating specialized tools essential for earthquake modeling, such as paraxial (absorbing) boundary conditions, double-couple source mechanisms, point-cloud meshing-partitioning algorithm, etc.

 # Example Workflow for Earthquake Simulation in PSD